 Relax your mindset

 Let your outdoor space get a little wild.
 We’re often used to the idea of tidy gardens but too much manicuring can strip your garden of its ecological value.
+Letting nature take its course in your garden space can provide food and habitat for a variety of species.

 Rewild your lawn